Brazil

 The Supreme Court decided in ruling RE 851108 in 2020 that the Constitution requires a federal law to establish the Imposto sobre Transmissão Causa Mortis e Doação (ITCMD) when the donor has his/her domicile or residence abroad.
 Thus, according to the Supreme Court, “States and the Federal District are forbidden from instituting the ITCMD in the cases referred to in article 155, § 1, III, of the Federal Constitution without the intervention of the complementary law required by the aforementioned constitutional provision.”

-On October 25, 2023, Senator Eduardo Braga signed the Tax Reform, which partially modifies the text approved by the Chamber of Deputies in July 2023.
-Accord to the Tax Reform, a gradated ITCMD rate will apply based on the total amount of the transmission or donation, considering the current maximum rate of 8% as per Resolution No. 9/1992.
-With the approval of the Tax Reform, the ITCMD will be collected on donations from abroad based on the rules created by each state.
-Further, the immunity of ITCMD applying to CSOs with a purpose of public and social relevance will also cover donations made by such organizations to achieve their social goals, subject to conditions to be established by a complementary law.
-However, the Tax Reform excluded the ITCMD incidence on donations directed to CSOs.
+According to the Tax Reform approved in December 2023 through Constitutional Amendment 132, a gradated ITCMD rate will apply based on the total amount of the transmission or donation and considering the current maximum rate of 8% as per Resolution No. 9/1992.
+With the approval of the Tax Reform, the ITCMD will be collected on donations from abroad based on the rules to be created by each state.
+Therefore, donations from abroad are still not subject to the ITCMD, considering that the states have not yet regulated the matter.
+Further, the immunity of ITCMD applying to CSOs with public and social purposes will also cover donations made by such organizations to achieve their social goals, subject to conditions to be established by a complementary law.
+The Tax Reform excluded the ITCMD incidence on donations directed to CSOs.

 Parliamentary Commission of Inquiry (CPI)